OWASP/Go-SCP/CONTRIBUTING.md

 $ git flow feature publish
 ```

-Once you're ready to merge your work with others, you should go to main
+Once you're ready to merge your work with others, you should go to the main
 repository and open a [Pull Request][14] to the `develop` branch.
 Then, someone
 will review your work, leave any comments, request changes and/or simply merge
 it on branch `develop` of project's main repository.